Thursday, February 27, 2025

 And by association that made me primitive, which is why I went on display

-to show that while Mexico was not savvy as the French,
+To show that while Mexico was not as savvy as the French,

 being a Mexican was nothing to be ashamed of, either.

-and did not sit around spouting its bushwa.
+nor did it sit around spouting its bushwa.

-Mexico simply and respectfully asked to live as it had for eons.
+Mexico asked to live as it had for eons, simply and respectfully.

 And for that my art was called quaint by some critics.